Apply online through Clearing

 Art Sci Lab

-• is artist-led, using art practice as research methodology
+• is artist-led, promoting art practice as its own research methodology

-• aims to be methodologically rigorous and artistically excellent
+• aims to be methodologically rigorous an artistically excellent

 • is underpinned by bilateral and (ideally) symmetrical collaboration between artists and scientists